gowizzard/dotfiles/README.md

 ## Homebrew

 On macOS I use Homebrew as my package manager, so I have to install some packages and services directly.
 Here you can find some information about my installations and configurations.

+> [!NOTE]
+> Make sure to install Homebrew before running the following commands.
+You can find more information about Homebrew on their [website](https://brew.sh/).

 ```shell
 brew bundle --file=Brewfile